 Classes have been over for the past two hours at Universidade Edourdo Mondlane.
 But for the four Burundian law students who stayed behind, these two hours count for something much bigger than the class of today.
-After failing to obtain Mozambican citizenship for Burundians living here for more than a decade, this is their last chance to show that the money frequently collected among their community to send them to the most prestigious university in the country is not a waste of time.
+After failing to obtain Mozambican citizenship for Burundians living here for more than a decade, this is their last chance to show that the money frequently collected among their community to send them to the most prestigious university in the country has not been a waste.

 They have been tasked by the small community of ‘true’ Burundians of Maputo to write a legal letter to the Televisão de Moçambique and to the Verdade and the Noticias, two of the most read newspapers in Mozambique.
 All three news agencies have published a tragic story and wrongly attributed it to Burundian refugees.

-The story is about a woman, whom having literally walked on foot all the way from East Africa with her husband to finally settle here in Mozambique; starting with nothing to make finally making it, has seen money get to the head of the husband and lead him to cheat on her with a younger, more innocent Mozambican woman.
+The story is about a woman, whom having literally walked on foot all the way from Rwanda with her husband to finally settle here in Mozambique; starting with nothing to finally making a decent living for themselves, has seen money get to the head of the husband and lead him to cheat on her with a younger, more innocent Mozambican woman.
 The good woman lost her cool and hacked her rich husband to death.

 All this sound horrible enough, except, the tragic couple are not Burundians; they are Rwandans.
 And the Burundian community here wants that known to all, and particularly to the national media, which doesn’t seem to make a difference between Kirundi and Kinyarwanda; ‘who does anyway?
 ‘All of them say they are Burundians; so we call them Burundians. esta bom!’ says my Mozambican friend, who couldn’t care less.